mmbman/Katagiri/1983-08-24-Blue-Cliff-Record-Case-46-Talk-2.md

 This discussion between Ching Ch’ing and the monk about the sound of raindrops...

 I think in the history of Buddhism... first, [...] in the early period of time when Buddhism was born, almost right after the Buddha’s death, the image of the Buddha was expressed by a kind of story.
 You know *Jataka* [stories]?
 It’s very fantastic, a Jataka story: it teaches us [about] the Buddha’s past life, in order to respect how great Buddha’s personality, Buddha’s life, was.
 In order to admire Buddha’s life, people naturally tried to explain the Buddha through his past life.
-That is a Jataka story, the Jataka sutra.
+That is a Jataka story, the *Jataka Sutra*.

 And with more development of Buddhism, the image of Buddha was represented not as a story, [but] as mountains, rivers, and birds... the sound of raindrops...
 Spring, butterflies, [...] et cetera.
 So in the Buddhist scriptures, particularly Zen, I think Zen teachers use the trees, birds, and mountains, skies, and moon – nature – to express buddha nature, and Buddha himself.
 Or enlightenment, et cetera.
 Truth.